thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-check-example-data-block.md

         title: Device information from the ThingsBoard server.
     ===
         image: /images/devices-library/basic/microcontrollers/dashboard/thingsboard-example-dashboard-led-mode-history.png,
-        title: Widget to see the history of led mode changes.
+        title: Widget to see the history of LED mode changes.
     ===
         image: /images/devices-library/basic/microcontrollers/dashboard/thingsboard-example-dashboard-temperature-history.png,
         title: Widget to see the history of our emulated temperature.